Deckers (DECK)

 Deckers Quarterly Revenue

-We can dig further into the company’s sales dynamics by analyzing its constant currency revenue, which excludes currency movements that are outside their control and not indicative of demand.
-Over the last two years, its constant currency sales averaged 16% year-on-year growth.
+We can better understand the company’s sales dynamics by analyzing its constant currency revenue, which excludes currency movements that are outside their control and not indicative of demand.
+Over the last two years, its constant currency sales averaged 15% year-on-year growth.
 Because this number aligns with its normal revenue growth, we can see that Deckers has properly hedged its foreign currency exposure.
 Deckers Constant Currency Revenue Growth

-Looking ahead, sell-side analysts expect revenue to grow 7.5% over the next 12 months, a deceleration versus the last two years.
-This projection doesn't excite us and implies its products and services will see some demand headwinds.
-At least the company is tracking well in other measures of financial health.
+Looking ahead, sell-side analysts expect revenue to grow 5.2% over the next 12 months, a deceleration versus the last two years.
+This projection doesn't excite us and indicates its products and services will face some demand challenges.

 6. Operating Margin

-Deckers’s operating margin might fluctuated slightly over the last 12 months but has remained more or less the same, averaging 23.4% over the last two years.
-This profitability was elite for a consumer discretionary business thanks to its efficient cost structure and economies of scale.
+Deckers’s operating margin might fluctuated slightly over the last 12 months but has remained more or less the same, averaging 23.7% over the last two years.
+This profitability was lousy for a consumer discretionary business and caused by its suboptimal cost structure.

 Deckers Trailing 12-Month Operating Margin (GAAP)

-In Q3, Deckers generated an operating margin profit margin of 22.8%, in line with the same quarter last year.
+This quarter, Deckers generated an operating margin profit margin of 31.4%, in line with the same quarter last year.
 This indicates the company’s overall cost structure has been relatively stable.

 7. Earnings Per Share